WWitman/swagger-node-slack/README-blog2.md

 ### What happened?

-We've seen how easy it is to create a Slack WebHooks Integration command with a `swagger` back-end API.
-The `swagger` API proxied a request to a stock price service and posted the response back to Slack via a Slack WebHook Integration.
+We've seen how easy it is to create a Slack WebHooks Integration command with a `swagger-node` back-end API.
+The API proxied a request to a stock price service and posted the response back to Slack via a Slack WebHook Integration.
 Slack retrieved the response and printed it to the chat window.

 ### What next?

 Another cool Slack integration is the "Slash Command".
 Slack Slash commands let you execute a function by entering it directly in a Slack conversation.

-If you'd like to see a Slash command example with `swagger`, jump over to the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project, where you'll find an extended version of this blog tutorial.
+If you'd like to see a Slash command example with `swagger-node`, jump over to the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project, where you'll find an extended version of this blog tutorial.
 The Slash command example builds a command that reverses whatever text you provide.
-It includes token validation and steps for deploying your `swagger` API to the Cloud.
+It includes token validation and steps for deploying your API to the Cloud.

 So, you can do something like this in Slack...